scipy-conference/scipy_proceedings/papers/arnold/divisi.rst

 * The linked lists that comprise the PySparse matrix
 * The compressed-sparse-column copy of this matrix used by SVDLIBC
-* The dense matrices U and V, and the vector S, that SVDLIBC returns
+* The dense matrices U and V, and the vector S, that are returned by SVDLIBC and used directly by NumPy
-* The NumPy copies of U, V, and S
-* The optional OrderedSets of labels (a Python list and dictionary)
+* The optional OrderedSets of labels (each using a Python list and dictionary)

 Each nonzero entry in a sparse matrix and each entry in a dense matrix requires the space of a C double (assumed to be 8 bytes).
 The PySparse matrix also